allamiro/PowerSystems_with_Python/README.md

 # Python Power Systems Files and Functions

-All solutions of  prof. Hadi Saadat in python that explain his problems in his famous book Power system analysis in addition to other power systems porblems.
+* Conversion of all all Power systems matlab files to python programs.
+* Attempting to solve   prof. Hadi Saadat problems using python as well

 ## Features